According to Cancer Research UK, the rate of skin cancer incidence in the UK is projected to go up by 7% between 2014 and 2035.

 In 2015, there were 15,906 recorded cases of melanoma skin cancer, representing around 4% of total cancer cases in the UK.

-UV Rays and Skin Cancer
+UV Rays, Skin Damage and Cancer

 Using a sunscreen to protect your skin against UV damage has been one of the most effective preventative actions against skin cancer.
 Numerous studies also showed that eating certain type of foods can reduce the cancer risk including skin cancer.

-Foods That Help Reduce The Cancer Risk
+Antioxidant Foods Help Reduce The Cancer Risk

 Foods that are rich in antioxidants are shown to be beneficial in preventing the development of cancer.
 Antioxidant has the ability to neutralise free radicals, molecules that cause damages to body cells including DNA damage.

-Sweet potatoes are rich in beta carotene.
-Also known as pro-vitamin A, beta carotene is an antioxidant that together with other phytochemicals in sweet potatoes help neutralise free radicals.
+Sweet potatoes are rich in Beta-Carotene.
+Also known as pro-vitamin A, Beta-Carotene is an antioxidant that together with other phytochemicals in sweet potatoes help neutralise free radicals.

 Known as the sources of vitamin C, a water-soluble antioxidant that helps prevent free radicals to damage body cells and DNA.